 Requesting Reasonable Housing Accommodations

 Housing assignments are made based on availability.
-It is the student’s responsibility to submit his or her housing deposit and complete all paperwork required by the Office of Residential Life and Housing in accordance with all applicable deadlines.
-For more information, please see www.ric.edu/residential-life .
+It is the student’s responsibility to submit their housing deposit and complete all paperwork required by the Office of Residential Life & Housing in accordance with all applicable deadlines.
 When requesting a reasonable housing accommodation, applicants are expected to have already applied for RIC Housing and have met all eligibility requirements and payment deadlines.
-Please pay close attention to the deadline dates indicated in the RIC Office of Residential Life and Housing as well as the deadlines for submitting reasonable housing accommodation applications.
+Please pay close attention to the deadlines indicated by the Office of Residential Life & Housing, as well as the deadlines for submitting reasonable housing accommodation applications.

 All accommodations are determined on a case-by-case basis according to documented need and prevailing standards for reasonable accommodations.
-The Reasonable Housing Accommodation Committee reviews applications and approvals are sent to the Office of Residential Life and Housing which then offers assignments based on availability.
+The Reasonable Housing Accommodation Committee reviews applications and approvals are sent to the Office of Residential Life & Housing, which then offers assignments based on availability.

 Major Life Activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
 A Major Life Activity also includes the operation of a major bodily function, including but not limited to, functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive functions.

-Your Request for Reasonable Housing Accommodations Application, along with supporting documentation from your healthcare provider will be reviewed by a committee consisting of representatives from the Disability Services Center, the Counseling Center, Health Services, the Office of Residential Life and Housing, and other administrators having knowledge of the accommodation process.
+Your Request for Reasonable Housing Accommodations Application, along with supporting documentation from your healthcare provider will be reviewed by a committee consisting of representatives from the Disability Services Center, Counseling Services, the Office of Health Services, the Office of Residential Life & Housing, and other administrators having knowledge of the accommodation process.
 Members of the committee include medical and counseling professionals.

-You will be notified of the Committee’s decision via e-mail from the Disability Services Center.
+You will be notified of the Committee’s decision via email from the Disability Services Center.
 The correspondence will include a decision regarding your eligibility for each housing accommodation requested.
-The Office of Residential Life and Housing will notify you of your housing assignment according to the notification schedule detailed on their website.
-You must contact the Office of Residential Life and Housing directly at 401-456-8240 with all inquiries related to features or specifications of the housing assignment that is offered to you.
-The Disability Services Center is unable to provide specific information regarding buildings and rooms managed by the Office of Residential Life and Housing.
+The Office of Residential Life & Housing will notify you of your housing assignment according to the notification schedule detailed on their website.
+You must contact the Office of Residential Life & Housing directly at 401-456-8240 with all inquiries related to features or specifications of the housing assignment that is offered to you.
+The Disability Services Center is unable to provide specific information regarding buildings and rooms managed by the Office of Residential Life & Housing.
 If you have any questions about the process for requesting reasonable housing accommodations, please contact the Disability Services Center at 401-456-2776.

 Rhode Island College requires documentation from a licensed healthcare provider that describes the student’s disability and supports the request for a reasonable housing accommodation.
-The licensed healthcare provider must fill out Part II of the Request for Reasonable Housing Accommodations Application.
-The healthcare provider may also include a letter of additional support if they choose.
+The licensed healthcare provider must submit documentation that meets The Disability Services documentation guidelines.

 Documentation must be:

-- Recent (within the last year of applying for housing); and
+- recent (within the last year of applying for housing)

 The following documents are not considered acceptable forms of documentation if submitted alone: